puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

 During this exercise, you will create a class called `pe_quickstart_app` that will manage a PHP-based web app running on an Apache virtual host.

-1. **On the puppet master**, make sure you're still in the modules directory (`cd /etc/puppetlabs/puppet/modules`) and then run `mkdir -p pe_quickstart_app/manifests` to create the new module directory and its manifests directory.
+1. **On the Puppet master**, make sure you're still in the modules directory (`cd /etc/puppetlabs/puppet/modules`) and then run `mkdir -p pe_quickstart_app/manifests` to create the new module directory and its manifests directory.
 2. Use your text editor to create and open the `pe_quickstart_app/manifests/init.pp` file.
-3. Edit the `init.pp` file so it contains the following puppet code, and then save it and exit the editor:
+3. Edit the `init.pp` file so it contains the following Puppet code, and then save it and exit the editor:

         class pe_quickstart_app {